manicinc/logomaker/README.md

 ![Logomaker Preview](./preview.png)

-A free, open-source logo generator that allows you to create stunning logos directly in your browser.
+A sleek logo generator that allows you to create stunning logos directly in your browser.
 Designed for rapid development with extreme portability in mind.

 **Live Demo**: https://manicinc.github.io/logomaker

+Free forever hosted on GitHub pages

 ## Portability Features